Select Page

 Earn MCLE/CEU 30 and 4 in ethics for JD, CPA, LPC, SW, HR.

-Class will be held from <Tuesday to Friday – on March 19, 20, 21, 22, 2024, from 10 AM to 6:00 PM.
-Join the eleven lecturers and interactive class on ZOOM!
+Class will be held from Tuesday to Friday – on February 25, 26, 27, 28, 2025, from 10 AM to 6:00 PM.
+Join the eleven lecturers in this interactive class on ZOOM!

-If you are already an attorney or mediator who does not have the Texas Statute Required domestic violence (DV) training, you can take the DV only class that will be held on Tuesday, March 19, 2024, from 1 PM until 5:00 PM.
-Please send an email note with your name to mediation@manousso.us with
+If you are already an attorney or mediator who does not have the required Texas Statute domestic violence (DV) training, you can take the DV only class that will be held on Tuesday, 25 February 2025, from 1 PM until 5:00 PM, for only $150.00

-Subject: Domestic Violence Certificate
+Domestic Violence Certificate > MCLE!

 Parenting Coordination and Facilitation Training